ethereum/ethereum-org-website/src/content/developers/tutorials/optimism-std-bridge-annotated-code/index.md

      * Variables *
      *************/

-    // Messenger contract used to send and recieve messages from the other domain. address public messenger;
+    // Messenger contract used to send and receive messages from the other domain. address public messenger;

     /***************